saveoursecrets/sdk/doc/social-recovery.md

 ## Summary

-A _social recovery mechanism_ allows the owner of a Save-Our-Secrets account to create and distribute shares, a threshold number of which can be used to download the encrypted SoS account after a countdown, if the owner is not present.
+A _social recovery mechanism_ allows the owner of a Save-Our-Secrets account to create and distribute shares, a threshold number of which can be used to download the encrypted SoS account after a countdown, whether or not the owner is present.
 Once downloaded, those same shares can then be used to reconstitute an encryption key using [Shamir's Secret Sharing][sss] which decrypts a subset of vaults within the account.

 This generalized approach to recovery supports 1-of-1 recovery tokens, or 1-of-n recovery groups, with or without the explicit consent of the account owner.

 ## Requirements

 The primary focus of the social recovery scheme is as a digital inheritance mechanism, for passwords, secrets, and cryptocurrency.
-It can also be used as a _forgotten password_ mechanism.
+It can also be used as a robust, decentralized _forgotten password_ mechanism.
 This implies several important requirements.

 - The account owner can choose which vaults are recoverable.
 - The account owner has a special share which might help to decrypt extra vaults.